Economic liberalization: Measures of economic liberalization

-Fraser Institute constarcted index of economic freedom based on size of government, Legal system and property rights, sound money, freedom to trade internationally, and regulation.
+The Fraser Institute constructed an index of economic freedom based on size of government, Legal system and property rights, sound money, freedom to trade internationally, and regulation.

 The Heritage Foundation constructed a similar index with 4 main pillars and 12 subcategories: Rule of Law (property rights, judicial effectiveness, government integrity), Government Size (government spending, tax burden, fiscal health), Regulatory Efficiency (business freedom, labor freedom, monetary freedom), Open Markets (trade freedom, investment freedom, financial freedom).

 Potential benefits

 Liberalization offers the opportunity for the service sector to compete internationally, contributing to GDP growth and generating foreign exchange.
 As such, service exports are an important part of many developing countries' growth strategies.
 India's IT services have become globally competitive as many companies have outsourced certain administrative functions to countries where costs (esp. wages) are lower.
 Furthermore, if service providers in some developing economies are not competitive enough to succeed on world markets, overseas companies will be attracted to invest, bringing with them international "best practices" and better skills and technologies.
 The entry of foreign service providers can be a positive as well as negative development.
 For example, it can lead to better services for domestic consumers, improve the performance and competitiveness of domestic service providers, as well as simply attract FDI/foreign capital into the country.
 In fact, some research suggest a 50% cut in service trade barriers over a five- to ten-year period would create global gains in economic welfare of around $250 billion per annum.

 Preferential trading areas can increase democratization when trading between with other democracies.